appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/query-object.md

 To learn more about chaining actions to create complex workflows, see [complex workflows](/core-concepts/writing-code/workflows#complex-workflows).

-### Pass parameters to `run()`
+### Pass parameters to run()

-When writing queries, you typically interpolate data from widgets or the [Appsmith Store](/reference/appsmith-framework/widget-actions/store-value) directly into the query body.
-Sometimes though, it's useful to pass non-widget data into the queries programmatically, using the same query multiple times in a loop.
+Most queries read values directly from entities as global variables.
+In some cases, like running a query inside a loop, parameters may need to be passed to the query with values contextual to the execution.

 For this, use the `params` argument to pass an object of key-value pairs into your query.
 You can access these values within the query using `{{ this.params.key }}`.

-#### Example use
+#### Example

 Imagine that you have an API endpoint that returns data about teams of employees. `api.domain/teams/1` returns Team 1, `api.domain/teams/2` returns Team 2, etc. It would be useful to write a function that uses a single button click to return aggregated data from a number of selected teams.